 It’s a water-based pomade, that rinsed out easily and clean.
 Re-apply later in the day with some water and you’re good to go.

 It comes in a nice jar that is pretty simple.
 When you open it you’ll notice the clear thick product.
-The smell is simple, and unlike others it has a faint fruit smell, almost like a melon.
+The smell is simple, and unlike others, it has a faint fruity smell, almost like a melon.

 Over all, I give Imperial Classic a 9/10 for hold and shine.